Benefits of White Fillings

 White Fillings Options

 You can choose from two different kinds of white fillings.
-The most common is the resin composite filling, which is made up of a plastic material with small inclusions of ceramic material for strength.
-It begins as a soft putty that can be put into a prepared tooth, but is hardened with a curing light.
+The most common is the resin composite filling, which comprises of a plastic material with small inclusions of ceramic material for strength.
+It begins as a soft putty that we place into a prepared tooth but becomes hard with a curing light.

-White fillings can also be made of advanced ceramic materials similar to that used in all-porcelain dental crowns.
+Advanced ceramic materials similar to that used in all-porcelain dental crowns can also create dental fillings.
 These give superior performance in terms of both appearance and durability.
 They are called inlays when they fit into the bowl of the tooth crown and onlays when they extend up to and over the bowl of the tooth.